kika-cavalher/appium-with-cucumber_and_ruby/README.md

 ### Create report server in local environment.

-Go to the project folder and enter the command in cmd:
+Go to the project folder and enter the command in cmder:

 ```sh
 allure serve logs\